Buni42/pygame-platformer/README.md

-# pygame-platformer but you are in space and trying to catch the moon, so it is more of an obstacle avoiding game.
+# pygame-platformer but you are in space and trying to catch the moon.